prokophanzl/AsTRiQue/README.md

 ## ℹ️ Example Chart

-In this example, a virtual agent simulated participant 3 with the following AsTRiQue config:
+In this example, a virtual agent simulated participant 3 with the following config in AsTRiQue:

 ```python
 INIT_RANDOM_SAMPLES = 10      # initial random samples to collect